Building a design capability, not just a product

 But adoption required more than advocacy.
 Many designers on the teams couldn’t efficiently use the tooling that existed.
 So we built a CMS integration: a content management interface layered on top of the publishing system, that let anyone on the team write and publish a design history without needing to know how the underlying technology worked.

 The result was a practice, not a product.
 Over time, the histories became the institutional memory of the programme.
-New team members could read the history of a service and understand why it looked the way it did, which patterns had been tried and rejected, and what the open questions were.
+New team members could read the history of a service and understand why it looked the way it did.
 Stakeholders could see design thinking, not just design outputs.

 Figma component library